Stockbase-Connect/magento2-module/_book/README.md

     ./build.sh

-To build in other platforms, simply inspect the command inside that file and run it manually.
+To build in other platforms, simply inspect the command inside that file, modify accordingly, and run it manually.

-This will generate the HTML files inside the `./html` folder.
+This will generate the HTML files inside the `./docs` folder.

-To browse the built HTML, run the built-in PHP server:
+To browse the built HTML, run the built-in PHP server.
+For example:

-    php -S localhost:8080 -t ./html/
+    php -S localhost:8080 -t ./docs/

 For documentation on Bookdown visit [bookdown.io](http://bookdown.io)